kaangoksal/3DPrintedTank/README.md

 # ArduinoBluetoothTank

-This is code is for Arduino, blah blah, me learns github!
+This is code is for controlling an Arduino based tank.

+Components used
+HC-06 Bluetooth Module
+Arduino Mega / Nano / UNO
+L298N
+Some power source - I use Li-po.

 ![alt tag](http://www.kaangoksal.com/uploads/3/7/1/5/37152203/8261370_orig.jpg)